awsdocs/aws-directory-service-admin-guide/doc_source/join_linux_instance.md

 **Note**
 Other Linux distributions and versions may work but have not been tested\.

-## Join an Instance to Your Directory<a name="join_linux_prereq"></a>
+## Join an instance to your directory<a name="join_linux_prereq"></a>

-Before you can join either an Amazon Linux, CentOS, Red Hat, or Ubuntu instance to your directory, the instance must first be launched as specified in [Seamlessly Join a Windows EC2 Instance](launching_instance.md)\.
+Before you can join either an Amazon Linux, CentOS, Red Hat, or Ubuntu instance to your directory, the instance must first be launched as specified in [Seamlessly join a Windows EC2 instance](launching_instance.md)\.

 **Important**
 Some of the following procedures, if not performed correctly, can render your instance unreachable or unusable\.
 Therefore, we strongly suggest you make a backup or take a snapshot of your instance before performing these procedures\.